 EPA is a precursor for the formation of prostaglandins that have beneficial effects on the liver, immune and cardiovascular systems.
 DHA is essential for developing and maintaining neural structures such as the retina and brain.

-Furthermore, EPA and DHA act to reduce inflammation and are essential for improving many health problems associated with inflammation, such as arthritis, allergies, and so on.
+Furthermore, EPA and DHA act to reduce inflammation.
+They are essential for improving many health problems associated with inflammation, such as arthritis, allergies, and so on.

 Multiple Vitamins for Dogs

-A basic multi-vitamin and mineral supplement is beneficial for most dogs because much of the vitamin and mineral content in packaged dog foods is destroyed during processing.
+A basic multi-vitamin and mineral supplement is beneficial for most dogs, especially for those who are on a commercial diet.
+The reason is, much of the vitamin and mineral content in packaged dog foods is destroyed during processing.

 Even if you feed your dog a raw diet with fresh foods, there is no guarantee that such foods contain all the essential vitamins and minerals these days due to poor soil quality and improper farming practices.